RED7STUDIOS/RED7Studios.UI/README.md

 # RED7Studios UI
-UI for licensed programs by RED7Studios.
+UI library provided with RED7 STUDIOS applications and used for EzCar plugins.